jamesaoverton/obo-tutorial/docs/using-and-reusing.md

 Labels are important, but the definition is even more important, so don't stop at reading the label!

-OBO ontology terms all have an `rdfs:label`.
+OBO ontology terms all have an `rdfs:label` value.
 Some OBO ontologies use the IAO [editor preferred term](http://purl.obolibrary.org/obo/IAO_0000111) annotation to store the unique label, so that the `rdfs:label` can be changed to an alternative term suitable for particular use cases.
 There are also [naming conventions](http://www.obofoundry.org/wiki/index.php/Naming) for OBO terms, and an [IAO ontology metadata](https://code.google.com/p/information-artifact-ontology/wiki/OntologyMetadata) page.

 ### Textual Definitions

 Does the term have a textual definition?

 There's a surprising number of "ontologies" out there with terms that have IRIs and labels but no textual definitions at all.
 There's a simple reason for that: good textual definitions are hard to write!
-And when you've written a clear and concise textual definition, more often than not you'll find that your collaborators say "That's not how we use 'X'".
+And when you've written a clear and concise textual definition of 'X', more often than not you'll find that your collaborators say "That's not how we use 'X'".
 It's not until you have a definition that you can really start to discuss the meaning of a term, and build some consensus.
 Without a good definition it's hard to be sure that everyone understands the term in the same way.

-An "annotation" is a bit of data attached to a term that doesn't have logical structure -- we'll talk about logic in just a second.
-[Labels](http://www.obofoundry.org/wiki/index.php/FP_012_naming_conventions) and [textual definitions](http://www.obofoundry.org/wiki/index.php/FP_006_textual_definitions) are the most important annotations, but terms are even more valuable when they have examples of usage, editor names, editor notes, synonyms and alternative terms.
+For our current purposes, an "annotation" is a bit of data attached to a term that doesn't have logical structure -- we'll talk about logic in just a second.
+[Labels](http://www.obofoundry.org/wiki/index.php/FP_012_naming_conventions) and [textual definitions](http://www.obofoundry.org/wiki/index.php/FP_006_textual_definitions) are the most important annotations, but terms are even more valuable when they have examples of usage, synonyms and alternative terms, editor names and editor notes.
 If a term looks promising, read all of its annotations.

 ### Logical Definitions

 Does the term have a logical definition?

-With very few exceptions, every class should have a parent class.
+With few exceptions, every term should have a parent term.
 OBO ontologies usually extend the [Basic Formal Ontology (BFO)](https://code.google.com/p/bfo/) which has just one term without a parent: "[entity](http://purl.obolibrary.org/obo/BFO_0000001)".
-Knowing a term's parent (i.e. supertype) tells you a lot about that term, because the child term is defined in part by the parent term.

 Most ontologies use the Web Ontology Language, which provides a range of powerful tools for make logical statements about terms and their relationships.
-Well-defined logical relations allow for automated reasoning over the ontology and data that uses it.
+Well-defined logical relations allow for automated reasoning over the ontology and the data that uses it.
 The richer the logical definitions, the more work the reasoner can do, although there's a balance to strike between power and performance.

 If the term you want to use fits into the upper ontology and other relations that you're already using, then you're enriching the network of data in your application ontology.
 If the term doesn't fit, then you might not be adding much by using it.
 OBO ontologies strive to form a rich, interconnected network.